Smith Normal Forms of Graphical Hermite Simplices: Constant Diagonal

 \section{Constant Diagonal}

-As mentioned in the introduction, we assume that all graphs $G$ are simple and loopless on vertex set $[n]$, and we assume that for any undirected graph $G$ the construction of $A_{\vec d, G}$ uses the topological ordering of $G$.
-We write $\vec m \in \ZZ_{> 1}^n$ for the vector where each entry is a fixed integer $m$.
+Recall we assume all graphs $G$ are simple acyclic directed graphs (abbr.
+DAG) on vertex set $[n]$.
+As we are focusing on the case when our diagonal vector is constant, we write $\vec{m} \in \ZZ_{\geq 0}^n$ for the vector where each entry is a fixed integer $m$.

-We first observe that in general it is not the case that the GHS of a graph $G$ arising as a disjoint union of graphs has the same elementary divisors as the disjoint union of the elementary divisors of the GHS's of the connected components of $G$.
-(However, it is straightforward to show that this is true when we restrict $m$ to be a prime.)
+We first observe that in general it is not necessarily the case that the elementary divisors of $A_{\vec{m}, G}$, where $G$ is a disjoint union of directed graphs, are the same elementary divisors as the disjoint union of the elementary divisors of $A_{\vec{m}, H}$ where $H$ is a connected component of $G$.
+(However, it is straightforward to show that this is true when we restrict $m$ to be prime.)
 The following family of graphs provide concrete examples of how issues can arise when $m$ is composite.

 \begin{example} Let $C_i$ be the graph on $[i+3]$ such that it contains the path $(2 \to 3 \to \dots \to i+2)$ and the edges $(1,j)$ and $(k, i+3)$ for $2 < j \leq i+2$ and $2 \leq k < i+2$.